-British academic arrives in London from UAE after spy conviction pardon
+British academic back home after UAE spy case pardon

-LONDON (Reuters) - A flight carrying British academic Matthew Hedges landed at London Heathrow airport on Tuesday, a day after he was pardoned in the United Arab Emirates from a life sentence for spying, a Reuters photographer said.
+LONDON (Reuters) - British academic Matthew Hedges arrived back in the UK on Tuesday and thanked his “brave and strong” wife for helping secure his release, nearly seven months after he was detained in the United Arab Emirates on espionage charges.

+Hedges arrived at London’s Heathrow airport early in the morning on a flight from Dubai, a day after the UAE pardoned him from a life sentence in the spying case.

+“I don’t know where to begin with thanking people for securing my release ...
+Thank you so much to the British Embassy and the FCO (Britain’s foreign ministry) for their efforts in ensuring I arrived safely back home,” Hedges said in a statement.

 The UAE pardoned Matthew Hedges on Monday after showing a video of him purportedly confessing to being a member of Britain’s MI6 intelligence agency.
 Britain has denied he was a spy and welcomed his pardon.

-Hedges, a 31-year-old doctoral student at Durham University, had been held in the UAE since May 5, when he was arrested at Dubai International Airport after a two-week research visit.
+Hedges, a 31-year-old doctoral student at Durham University, had been held in the UAE since May 5, when he was arrested at Dubai airport after a two-week research visit.

-His family have cast him as a dedicated researcher who fell foul of the UAE’s security and justice system.
-The UAE cast him as a British spy who was given a fair trial for grave espionage offences.
+His family have described him as a dedicated researcher who fell foul of the UAE’s security and justice system.
+The UAE said he was a British spy who was given a fair trial for grave espionage offences.

 The case has strained ties between the long-time allies, leading London to issue a forceful diplomatic response after last week’s verdict was handed down, with a warning that it could hurt relations.